filips3/discord-bot/README.md

 $ npm install --save sqlite3
 ```

-Now you can enter your bot's token and your Discord user id into config.json and write this command
+Now you can enter your bot's token and your Discord user id into config.json and start the bot using this command
 ```
 $ node discordBot.js
 ```

-## To-do

-Add licenses